Overview

 X chromosomes have a more significant number of immune-related and immune-regulatory genes.
-People born with two X chromosomes tend to have a more robust immune system and can more efficiently fight off viruses.
+People born with two X chromosomes tend to have a more robust immune system and can fight off viruses more efficiently.
 However, a strong and swift immune system can be a double-edged sword.
-Having two X chromosomes increases the likelihood of mutation, leading to a greater risk of developing an autoimmune disease.
+Having two X chromosomes increases the likelihood of mutation, thereby increasing the risk of developing an autoimmune disease.

 The way cells reduce the risk of genetic mutations is through X-inactivation.
 This process occurs purposefully, yet randomly, silencing unnecessary X chromosomes.